ironmeld/builder-hex0/README.md

 This internal shell reads commands from standard input.
 The kernel provides this input by reading the contents of the disk starting right after the kernel, starting with sector 8, which can be thought of as the first partition (/dev/hda1).
+Reading starts at sector 22 if stage1+stage2 is used.

 Essentially, the kernel starts by executing the equivalent of this command:
 ```